 Packing Your Bag

 Preparation is key, and it starts with your supplies.
 When you go hiking or camping, you prioritize bringing what you need.
 You think about the experience you want to have, and avoid packing unnecessary items.

 The same can be said about how you prepare for your Amazon journey.
 What you ‘bring’ with you is extremely important, particularly what you bring first.
-You shouldn’t put your full product mix on your marketplace all at once.
+Most of the time you shouldn’t put your full product mix on your Amazon marketplace all at once.
 You need to be selective about which items are most important.
 Consider starting with your “winners” or what you have readily available in higher volumes ready for easy fulfillment.
 Then, consider how you expand your offerings.
-We call this a phased approach.
+We call this a phased-in approach.

 For the most part, Amazon optimizes its business decisions based on a combination of algorithms.
 If you know the math, you can maximize on each to improve your chances of success.